Lake County, Ind., sheriff questions how murder suspect Leon Taylor escaped custody in Gary after video released

 Martinez also said while the REDI Transport van driver told them Taylor escaped through a window, "the video clearly shows him exiting through a door to the vehicle."

 Police initially said Taylor was wearing a belly chain, handcuffs and a leg brace when he got away.
-He suspected of shooting and killing 52-year-ol Daniel Nitzche in East Chicago.
+He suspected of shooting and killing 52-year-old Daniel Nitzche in East Chicago.

 Police say in November, Taylor robbed the husband and father, then shot him in the 700-block of West 150th Street.

-Taylor has a long rap sheeting, and has been charged in more than a half a dozen armed robberies, according to court documents.
+Taylor has a long rap sheet, and has been charged in more than a half a dozen armed robberies, according to court documents.
 He is known to visit Gary, East Chicago and Hammond.

 Police said Taylor had just gotten off his ankle monitor when he allegedly committed the murder.